 Most international students will arrive with a cell phone.
 We request that you please be available to assist them in acquiring a cell phone and establishing an account if required.
 Students are advised to be courteous when on their cell phone around the home by talking to others quietly, in a private area of the home, and not in front of any member of your host family or your guests.
 Back

 Wireless internet must be available for the student.
 Please keep in mind that most students participate in video-driven, online courses that require a reliable, high-speed internet service.
 We request that they ask you before downloading music, making video calls (Skype, QQ, etc.) or watching movies online.
 They understand that these activities take up a lot of bandwidth and may limit the internet usage for other members of your family.
 Also, we encourage them to respect their commitment to school work, and refrain from staying up late at night enjoying the internet!
 Back

 Students should be provided with a door key.
 Stress to the student the need to secure the house should they be the last to leave – many cultures do not experience house break-ins to the extent that we do.
 Students staying in America for a reasonably long period are advised to open a bank account and should be discouraged from keeping large sums of money or valuable possessions in their rooms or on their person.
 Back

 All international high school students, and most college, university, and language school students arrive with travel insurance in the event that general healthcare or medical assistance is required.
-We ask that you assist them in locating a participating provider local to your home.
 Back